Our mission is to build the capacity of the people of Lwala to advance their own comprehensive well-being.

 The positive effects of keeping girls in school are well documented: higher wages, later age of sexual debut and marriage, better farm productivity and family nutrition, smaller family size, lower infant and maternal mortality, higher rates of school enrollment for future children, and, notably, a reduction of HIV rates.

 In partnership with Harpeth Hall School, we provide school uniforms to schoolgirls in grades 6-8 in 13 local schools as incentives to stay in school.
 We also provide packs of reusuable sanitary pads to the same girls to boost school attendance.
 Both the uniforms and the pads are locally produced by our women’s sewing cooperative.
 In addition, we partner with Together for Girls and Population Council to combat gender-based violence through mentoring in-school girls, clubs for girls who have dropped out, and trainings for teachers.
+This work has been featured in the Guardian.

 Through the support of our partner, Blood:Water Mission, we conduct school-based health outreach at all 13 schools that includes water, sanitation, and hygiene (WASH) trainings and the provision of clean water resources and latrines.
 At the same schools, we work with our partner PPFA to host ongoing health clubs and to connect young people to needed health services.